Katherine Faber: Crack Deflection Model

 Katherine Faber and her PhD advisor, Anthony G. Evans, first introduced a materials of mechanics model designed to predict the enhancement of fracture toughness in ceramics.
 This is achieved by accounting for crack deflection around second-phase particles prone to microcracking within a matrix.
 The model considers particle morphology, aspect ratio, spacing, and volume fraction of the second phase.
 Additionally, it accounts for the decrease in local stress intensity at the crack tip when deflection or bowing of the crack plane occurs.

 Faber showed that by using imaging techniques, the actual crack tortuosity can be determined, enabling the direct input of deflection and bowing angles into the model.
 The subsequent rise in fracture toughness is then contrasted with that of a flat crack in a plain matrix.
 The degree of toughening hinges on the mismatch strain resulting from thermal contraction incompatibility and the microfracture resistance at the particle/matrix interface.
 This toughening effect becomes prominent when particles exhibit a narrow size distribution and are suitably sized.

 Faber's analysis revealed that fracture toughness, regardless of morphology, is primarily determined by the most severe twisting of the crack front rather than its initial inclination.
 While the initial tilting of the crack front contributes to significant toughening in the case of disc-shaped particles, the twist component remains the dominant factor in enhancing toughness.
 Additionally, she showed that the distribution of inter-particle spacing plays a crucial role in the toughening effect of spherical particles.
 Specifically, the toughness increases when spheres are in close proximity, causing twist angles to approach π/2.
 These insights by Faber formed the foundation for designing stronger two-phase ceramic materials.
 The Faber-Evans model is widely used by materials scientists to indicate that materials with approximately equiaxial grains can experience a fracture toughness increase of about twice the grain boundary value due to deflection effects.

 Initiatives

 Faber is the co-founder and co-director of the Northwestern University–Art Institute of Chicago Center for Scientific Studies in the Arts (NU-ACCESS), a collaboration between Northwestern University and the Art Institute of Chicago in which advanced materials characterization and analytical techniques are used to further conservation science for historical artifacts.
 NU-ACCESS, the first center of its kind, provides opportunities for scientists and scholars from a variety of institutions to make use of the center's facilities to study their collections.

 Personal life

 Faber is married to condensed matter physicist, and current president of the California Institute of Technology, Thomas F. Rosenbaum.
 They began their careers at the California Institute of Technology in 2013 after Rosenbaum transitioned from his previous position as the John T. Wilson Distinguished Service Professor of Physics and university provost of The University of Chicago.
-Together, they have two sons, Daniel and Michael.
+Together, they have two sons.